Aaron-Bopp/TIM/20_Entry/201 Welcome.md

 > # **Welcome to [[My TIM]]😊**
 >
-> Whether you are a freind, foe, or simple traveler, welcome to a look into my [[second brain]].
+> Whether you are a friend, foe, or simple traveler, welcome to a look into my [[second brain]].
 I hope that the knowledge enshrined here will be helpful to you, and that you may leave more enriched than you arrive.
 Below I have outlined the more useful things on this site based on what you might be saying right now

 # Wtf is going on, who are you, and how did I get here?